 - There is mold growing in the jars of food I canned.
 Can I scrape it off and eat the food?

 - How long can I keep home-canned food?

-- You must use only up-to-date recipes (published in 1990 or after) that have been scientifically tested to be sure that all harmful microorganisms will be destroyed during the canning process.
+- No. You should only use up-to-date recipes (published in or after 1990) that have been scientifically tested to be ensure all harmful microorganisms will be destroyed during the canning process.

 Microorganisms are found naturally on fresh foods.
 Many cause foods to spoil, but some cause foodborne illness.
 When you are canning, do not change any ingredients in the recipes and follow the directions carefully.
 You can find scientifically tested recipes in reliable sources.
 We recommend the USDA Complete Guide to Home Canning and the National Center for Home Food Preservation.

 *If you cannot find a recipe for the food you want to can, consider freezing the food as that is a safe alternative.

 - Yes, do not rely on old canning recipes that do not call for processing or those that

 call for processing in an oven, steam canner or open kettle.
 You must use canning

 - When canning high-acid foods, such as fruits, pickles, jellies and jams, you can process them in a boiling water bath canner.